-Contract for Difference, or CFDs as they are commonly known, is a derivative product that derives its share price from the underlying stock or index that it is tracking.
+Contracts for Difference, or CFDs as they are commonly known, is a derivative product which derives its price from the underlying stock, index, FX pair or commodity it is tracking.

-Contracts for difference are exactly like trading normal stocks except you need a small amount of money up front.
-There are some other subtle differences like CFD finance & CFD leverage and anyone looking to trade this product should certainly consider the CFD risks involved.
+Contracts for difference are similar to trading normal stocks except you need a small amount of money up front.

 Why do people trade contracts for difference (CFDs)?